sparkflows/sparkflows-docs/docs/tutorials/data-engineering/titanic-data-cleaning.rst

 Reading Titanic dataset
 ---------------------

-``DatasetStructured`` processor creates a Dataframe of your dataset named ``Titanic Data`` by reading data from HDFS, HIVE etc. which have been defined earlier in Fire by using the Dataset feature.
+``DatasetStructured`` Processor creates a Dataframe of your dataset named ``Titanic Data`` by reading data from HDFS, HIVE etc. which have been defined earlier in Fire by using the Dataset feature.

 Processor Output
 ^^^^^^^^^^^^^^^^^^